tushartushar/theGreekLegacy/legacy.md

 ###Tragedy

-Athenian tragedy [29] -the oldest surviving form of tragedy- is a type of dance-drama that formed an important part of the theatrical culture of the city-state.
+Athenian tragedy [29] - the oldest surviving form of tragedy- is a type of dance-drama that formed an important part of the theatrical culture of the city-state.
 Tragedy’s origins are estimated to be in the theatre of ancient Greece 2500 years ago, from which there survives only a fraction of the work of Aeschylus, Sophocles and Euripides.

 Tragedy is a form of drama based on human suffering that invokes an accompanying catharsis [30] or pleasure in audiences.
 The term did not have the negative impact we give it today, as it did not just describe a tragic event.
 Tragedy was the collision of two “rights” that was based on a truth.
 This collision was indeed unfair for one of the two parties, but this did not make it any less righteous, as it served justice.

 ###Souvlaki

-Souvlaki [31] (Greek: óïõâëÜêé [su?vlaci]), plural souvlakia, is a popular Greek fast food consisting of small pieces of meat and sometimes vegetables grilled on a skewer.
+Souvlaki [31] (Greek: σουβλάκι [suˈvlaci]), plural souvlakia, is a popular Greek fast food consisting of small pieces of meat and sometimes vegetables grilled on a skewer.
 It is usually served with grilled bread, or in a pita wrap with garnishes and sauces, or on a dinner plate, often with fried potatoes.
 The meat usually used in Greece and Cyprus is pork, although chicken and lamb may also be used.
 In other countries and for tourists, including those in Oxford, souvlaki may be made with meats such as lamb, beef, chicken and sometimes fish.
 The word souvlaki is a diminutive of the Medieval Greek óïýâëá souvla 'skewer', itself borrowed from Latin subula.
 'Souvlaki' is the common term in northern Greece, while in southern Greece it is commonly known as 'kalamaki'.

 ###Hippocratic Oath

 The Hippocratic Oath is an oath historically taken by physicians.
 It is one of the most widely known of Greek medical texts.
 In its original form, it requires a new physician to swear, by a number of healing gods, to uphold specific ethical standards.
 Of historic and traditional value, the oath is considered a rite of passage for practitioners of medicine in many countries, although nowadays various modernized versions are often used; the message delivered is still the same: do no harm.

-Hippocrates is often called the father of medicine in Western culture.[1]
-The original oath was written in Ionic Greek, in the late Fifth Century BCE.[2]
+Hippocrates is often called the father of medicine in Western culture [1].
+The original oath was written in Ionic Greek, in the late Fifth Century BCE [2].
 It is usually included in the Hippocratic Corpus.

 ###Odeon of Herodes Atticus

-The Odeon of Herodes Atticus [33] is a stone theatre structure located on the southwest slope of the Acropolis of Athens[34].It was built in 161 AD by the Athenian magnate Herodes Atticus[34] in memory of his wife, Aspasia Annia Regilla.
+The Odeon of Herodes Atticus [33] is a stone theatre structure located on the southwest slope of the Acropolis of Athens[34].
+It was built in 161 AD by the Athenian magnate Herodes Atticus[34] in memory of his wife, Aspasia Annia Regilla.
 It was originally a steep-sloped theater with a three-story stone front wall and a wooden roof made of expensive, cedar of Lebanon timber[35].
 It was used as a venue for music concerts with a capacity of 5,000.
 It lasted intact until it was destroyed and left in ruins by the Heruli in 267 AD.
 The audience stands and the orchestra (stage) were restored using pentelic marble in the 1950s.
 Since then it has been the main venue of the Athens Festival, which runs from May through October each year, featuring a variety of acclaimed Greek as well as International performances.

 ###Eros

 In Greek mythology Eros was the God of love and sex [36] .
-Greeks were the people who tried first to express the feeling of real love , while in the rest world people were still trying to understand and control it .
-In some stories , Eros is supposed to be the son of Aphrodite (the Goddess of beauty).
-Eros is the little invisible winged God and when the arrows of his arc heart two people then , they love in depth each other.
+Greeks were the people who tried first to express the feeling of real love, while in the rest world people were still trying to understand and control it.
+In some stories, Eros is supposed to be the son of Aphrodite (the Goddess of beauty).
+Eros is the little invisible winged God and when the arrows of his arc heart two people then, they love in depth each other.
 Nowadays Eros is still being learned in the primary school's books.

 ###Meteora